wassimj/Topologic/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 cmake --build . --config Release
 ```
+You can repeat the above proces to build bindings for other versions of python (e.g. for 3.6, 3.7, and 3.8).
+You can bundle all the resulting .so files in the same distribution so they work with different python versions.

 5. **To make a distributable library that can be installed in different locations on a variety of Linux systems:**

-Compile and install all the opencascade and uuid *.so libraries, and build and install TopologicCore as above.
+Compile and install all the opencascade and uuid *.so libraries, and build and install TopologicCore with the python bindings as above.

-Collect all the .so files, put them in one folder and set the rpath, which is a magic incantation like this:
+Collect all the .so files, put them in one folder, cd to that folder and set the rpath, which is a magic incantation like this:

 ```
 patchelf --set-rpath '$ORIGIN/.' *.so*
 ```

 Strip debug symbols to make them smaller:

 ```
 strip *.so*
 ```

 Note that you only need a handful of the opencascade *.so files, not all of them.

-Build the topologic python bindings in the same way, except use two images, one for python 3.7 and another for python 3.9, these create a topologic.*.so file each, you can put both in this same folder.
+Our best guesstimate is that you need only the following files (removed the extension from the file name):

+.
+TKBO
+.
+TKBool
+.
+TKBRep
+.
+TKCAF
+.
+TKCDF
+.
+TKernel
+.
+TKFillet
+.
+TKG2d
+.
+TKG3d
+.
+TKGeomAlgo
+.
+TKGeomBase
+.
+TKIGES
+.
+TKLCAF
+.
+TKMath
+.
+TKMesh
+.
+TKOffset
+.
+TKPrim
+.
+TKShHealing
+.
+TKTopAlgo
+.
+TKXSBase

 ### Installation Instructions for MacOS (Raw instructions, badly formatted, needs work)
 This projects builds TopologicCore from the C++ sources (available at https://github.com/wassimj/Topologic.git)